Taronga Western Plains Zoo is located in Dubbo New South Wales. It has been operating since 1977.

-Visitors can view exhibits located side by side for both the African and Asian elephant.
+Visitors can view exhibits for the zoo’s large herd of Asian elephants.

 These habitats showcase the animals of Asia.
 Lively small clawed otters frolic in their stream while nearby Indian rhinoceros can be seen.
-Tigers stalk in their enclosure while a group of siamangs enjoy their own island.
+Sumatran tigers stalk in their enclosure while a group of siamangs enjoy their own island.

 Guests can walk among the friendly herd of fallow deer while viewing herds of takhi (Mongolian wild horse).